-15. RECEIVABLE UNDER SERVICE CONCESSION ARRANGEMENT
+16. RECEIVABLE UNDER SERVICE CONCESSION ARRANGEMENT

-In December 2014, Alberta PowerLine (APL), a partnership between Canadian Utilities Limited and Quanta Capital Solutions, Inc., was awarded a 35-year contract by the Alberta Electric System Operator (AESO) to design, build, own, and operate the Fort McMurray 500 kV Transmission project.
+In December 2014, Alberta PowerLine (APL), a partnership between Canadian Utilities Limited, a subsidiary of the Company, and Quanta Services Inc., was awarded a 35-year contract by the Alberta Electric System Operator (AESO) to design, build, own, and operate the Fort McMurray 500 kV Transmission project (Transmission Project).

-The project has been accounted for as a service concession arrangement as the AESO controls the output of the transmission facilities as a part of the greater Alberta network and the ownership of the transmission facilities will transfer to the AESO at the end of the service agreement.
+The Transmission Project has been accounted for as a service concession arrangement as the AESO controls the output of the transmission facilities as a part of the greater Alberta network and the ownership of the transmission facilities will transfer to the AESO at the end of the service agreement.
 Under a service concession arrangement, the Company does not recognize the transmission facilities as property, plant and equipment, instead, a financial asset representing amounts due from the AESO has been recognized as a long-term receivable in the consolidated balance sheet.
-Revenues and costs relating to the design, planning and construction phases of the project are recognized based on percentage of completion and revenues and costs relating to the operating phase will be recognized as the service is rendered.
+Revenues and costs relating to the design, planning and construction phases of the Transmission Project are recognized based on percentage of completion and revenues and costs relating to the operating phase will be recognized as the service is rendered.

-Design and route planning activities are in progress.
-Construction is expected to commence in 2017 and the project is anticipated to be in service in 2019.
-The receivable due from the AESO was \$77 million at December 31, 2016 (2015 - nil).
+Design and route planning activities are complete.
+Construction commenced in 2017 and the Transmission Project is anticipated to be in service in 2019.
+The receivable due from the AESO was \$593 million at December 31, 2017 (2016 - \$77 million).
 Payments will commence once the asset is in service.
-Contracted undiscounted cash flows from the project are expected to be \$3.7 billion.
+Contracted undiscounted cash flows from the Transmission Project are expected to be \$3.7 billion.